matrix-io/matrix-eventfilter/README.md

-/*
-Title: Streaming API on Device & Server
+# Instance Methods for Streaming API on Device & Server
-Sort: 1
-*/

-# Instance Methods

 **Initialize With**